 Opening and managing an account is free at some banks, as long as you maintain a certain balance.
 Ask around to see what the minimum balance requirements are at each bank.

-You should also take into consideration whether or not earning interest on the funds in your account is important to you.
+You should also consider whether or not earning interest on the funds in your account is important to you.
 And, some banks might offer cash bonuses.

 You might get special deals if you open a business bank account at the same bank that manages your personal accounts.
 Managing personal and business accounts at one bank also simplifies your responsibilities so you don’t have to go from bank to bank.